MetPX/sarracenia/docs/source/Explanation/Overview.rst

 *  Since Sarracenia takes care of transient failures and queueing, your application just deals with normal cases.

-*  It uses message queueing protocols (currently AMQP and/or MQTT) to send file advertisements, and file transfers can be done over SFTP, HTTP, or any other web service.
+*  It uses message queueing protocols (currently AMQP and/or MQTT) to send file notification messages, and file transfers can be done over SFTP, HTTP, or any other web service.

 *  It does not depend on any proprietary technologies at all.
 Completely free to use for any purpose whatever.